yizirui/yizirui.github.io/content/authors/admin/_index.md

 ## About Me

-Yizirui Fang is a recent CS Master graduate from Johns Hopkins University.
+Yizirui Fang is a recent CS Master graduate from Johns Hopkins University and current SDE at Amazon for AI Agent for Code-Gen and conversation.
 They are passionate about human-centered machine learning and its application.
 To this end, they expanded my interest in  embodied AI, trustworthy and probabilistic machine learning and uncertainty quantification including conformal prediction.